wavemaker/docs/learn/hybrid-mobile/mobile-build-appchef.md

 3. **Success** - If build is successful from the server, status will be changed to success.
 4. **Failed** - If build is failed from the server, status will be changed to failed.
 5. **Timed-out** - If build time is more, status will be changed to timed-out and it is a failed job.
+6. **Cancelled** - If build is cancelled using cancel option, status will be changed to cancelled.

 ### Application Build Actions
 Every build has five actions. i.e.,